 Contract management involves a set of agreed practices and procedures shared by the company’s team, including both legal experts and virtually anyone who deals with contracts in the organization.

-Technology is an enabler for the process.
-Tools and software that makes handling contracts throughout their lifecycle more efficient allow you to save time and money, focus on more interesting tasks and be more confident about your company’s liabilities.
+Technology is an enabler of the process.
+Tools and software that make handling contracts throughout their lifecycle more efficient allow you to save time and money, focus on more interesting tasks, and be more confident about your company’s liabilities.

-There is a specific terms in the contract management landscape.
-For instance, sometimes contract management can be called as Contract Lifecycle Management or CLM for short.
-Contract Lifecycle Management, essentially means having a proactive, systematic approach to managing contracts throughout their lifecycle – from start to termination or renewal and the long-term archival of the contract.
+There are specific terms in the contract management landscape.
+For instance, sometimes contract management is called Contract Lifecycle Management or CLM.
+Contract Lifecycle Management essentially means having a proactive, systematic approach to managing contracts throughout their lifecycle – from start to termination or renewal and the long-term archival of the contract.

 To get to know all the essential terms, we created an article: Contract Management Glossary: 28 Terms You Need to Know